aemdemos/testkarl-pfizer-highhopes-campaign/README.md

 # pfizer-highhopes-campaign

-This is a project created by AEMY.
+This is a project created by the ESaaS Demo Tool.
+It is based on [https://github.com/adobe/aem-boilerplate](https://github.com/adobe/aem-boilerplate).

 ## Environments
 - Preview: https://main--pfizer-highhopes-campaign--aemdemos.aem.page/
 - Live: https://main--pfizer-highhopes-campaign--aemdemos.aem.live/